 Parent Teen Contracts

 Helping your child prevent dangerous behaviors, like drinking and driving, is one of the most important parenting tasks you’ll have as they grow into young adults.
 Setting the standard and expectations for your household will go far at helping them stay alive and healthy.
 One final step you can take after talking to your teen is having them sign off on a Parent/Teen contract, so that all of your expectations are clearly stated and recorded for them to fall back on if their memory fails them.
 This document won’t just have expectations, but penalties, such as revoking their driving privileges or taking away their smart phone.
-Here’s a couple of pre-made “Parent/Child Drug and Alcohol Contracts;” one is from OperationParent and the other from Students Against Drunk Driving, so you can print one out and sign it with your child.
+Here’s a pre-made “Parent/Child Drug and Alcohol Contract;” from Students Against Drunk Driving, so you can print one out and sign it with your child.

 Sometimes the hard truth is the best way deal with life’s issues.
 And, underage drinking and driving happens to be one of those issues that requires serious attention and deliberate communication.
 Hopefully, this guide gives you the tools you need to be able to talk to your teen and keep them safe.